tsear/sgs25/README.md

 See `/assets/images/README.md` for complete asset list.

-## Maintenance

-This theme is designed to be highly maintainable with:
-- **Modular SCSS** for easy style updates
-- **Component-based JS** for feature enhancements
-- **WordPress standards** compliance
-- **Clear documentation** and comments throughout codebase

-## Browser Support

-- Chrome 60+
-- Firefox 55+
-- Safari 12+
-- Edge 79+
-- Mobile browsers (iOS Safari, Chrome Mobile)

-## Performance

-- **Optimized CSS** with 7-1 SCSS architecture
-- **Lazy loaded images** for faster page loads
-- **Minified JavaScript** modules
-- **Efficient animations** with GPU acceleration
-- **Mobile-first** responsive design approach

 ---

-**Note**: I built this theme to provide a complete 1:1 recreation of the original Smart Grant Solutions website as exported from Tilda CMS, maintaining exact visual fidelity while providing the flexibility and scalability of a custom WordPress theme.
-The modular blog system extends this foundation with full WordPress functionality while preserving the original design language.
+**Note**: This theme provides a complete 1:1 recreation of the original Smart Grant Solutions website exported from Tilda CMS, maintaining exact visual fidelity while adding WordPress functionality and performance optimizations.